Knotx/knotx/documentation/src/main/wiki/Knot.md

 ## How to configure?
-Knots are exposed with an unique Event Bus address - that's the only one obligation (as is the case with Adapters).
+Knots are exposed with an unique Event Bus address - that's the only obligation (this is also true for Adapters).
-Please see example configurations for [[Action Knot|ActionKnot#how-to-configure]], [[Service Knot|ServiceKnot#how-to-configure]].
+Please see the example configurations for [[Action Knot|ActionKnot#how-to-configure]], [[Service Knot|ServiceKnot#how-to-configure]].

 ## How to implement your own Knot?